tdep-developers/tdep/docs/program/thermal_conductivity.md

 \end{equation}
 $$

-This approximation consists in neglecting the collective phonon contribution to the thermal conductivity tensor and can also be obtain by decoupling the four-point correlation in product of two-point correlation[^Caldarelli2022]<sup>,</sup>[^Castellano2024].
+This approximation consists in neglecting the collective phonon contribution to the thermal conductivity tensor and can also be obtain by decoupling the four-point correlation in product of two-point correlation functions[^Caldarelli2022]<sup>,</sup>[^Castellano2024].

 It is important to note that while starting from differents considerations, this formulation and the Boltzmann equation [^peierls1929]<sup>,</sup>[^peierls1955quantum]<sup>,</sup>[^Broido2007]<sup>,</sup>[^Broido2005] are strictly equivalent [^Fiorentino2023].